 BSc degree in engineering related field is desired, but no strict prerequisites are required for the course.

-Irina is an Associate Professor at Tomsk State University of Control Systems and Radioelectronics and a Senior Lecturer at National Research Tomsk Polytechnic University (Tomsk, Russia).
+Irina is an Associate Professor at Innovation Management Department of Tomsk State University of Control Systems and Radioelectronics and an Associate Professor at School of Engineering Entrepreneurship of National Research Tomsk Polytechnic University (Tomsk, Russia).
 She has a scientific degree of Cand.
 Sci. in Economics.
 Her area of specialization is innovation management, innovation systems, entrepreneurial universities, triple helix model, regional dimension of innovation, innovation statistics, innovation and technology policies.

 Course Content and Structure